mredenti/ModernCMake/slides/episodes/introduction.md

 -->

+## CMAKE LANGUAGE

-## 6. CMake's Importance in Software Development
+## 6. CMake's Relevance in HPC

+Color and progress output for make
+- Graphviz output for visualizing dependency trees
+- Full cross platform install() system
+- Compute link depend information, and chaining of dependent libraries
+- make help, make foo.o, make foo.i, make foo.s
+29

 Discussion on how CMake fits into the software development process, its role in streamlining development, testing, deployment, and complex use cases like large-scale projects and cross-platform development.

-## 7. CMake in HPC

 # Workshop Outline and Setup